lcx366/SLRfield/README.md

 - **0.1.10 — Sep 28,  2020**

-  The CDDIS will discontinue anonymous ftp access to its archive in October 2020, therefore, this package implement the transition from ftp to EARTHDATA for downloading CPF files.
+  The CDDIS will discontinue anonymous ftp access to its archive in October 2020, therefore, this package implements the transition from ftp to EARTHDATA for downloading CPF files.

 - **0.1.9 — Jul 26,  2020**